 - AP, IB or CLEP scores mailed directly from the testing agency to the Registration Office.

-Upon acceptance you will receive credit evaluation from the Admissions Office.
+Upon acceptance, you will receive a credit evaluation within two weeks from the Registrar's Office.

 We use a rolling admissions plan, so there's no definitive deadline.
 However, you are urged to apply by these dates.